pushcodes04/ST422_Team1_Project/Final_Notbook/README.md

 for Brief 8: identifying road safety hotspots, contributory factors, and evaluating whether recent policy changes are working.

+> **Note: the choropleth map (Section 5 of the analysis notebook) requires an
+> active internet connection to fetch ONS boundary data from the ArcGIS REST API.**

 ---

 ## Folder Structure